 Default reporting options can be set here.
 Each item can use these options or override them with a different, per-item specific set.
 Options include which summary pages must be printed and other options can be set by selecting a different sub-section from tabs placed on the left: validation warnings can be excluded from here, output units changed and report header plus logo set.

-» A detailed explanation of this function is available at the following link:
+A detailed explanation of this function is available in this article:

 In the same section, an option to define different pressures between adjacent components is available: check this if you want to modify the pressure value from within a component editing window.

-» A detailed explanation of this function is available at the following link:
+A detailed explanation of this function is available in this article.

 Tecnical articles section on Sant'Ambrogio website is constantly updated.
 Here's a list of useful resources; full list of support articles is available at the following link:

-» Create additional components (design mode similar to Sant'Ambrogio Classic Edition software):
+Visit this article for a guide on how to create additional components (design mode similar to Sant'Ambrogio Classic Edition software)